 On Red Hat Enterprise Linux- and Debian-like systems, package locks are only used to prevent unauthorized upgrades or removals to software packages.
-When a package has been locked, it shows a padlock icon, indicating that it cannot be changed.
-Any attempt to change a locked package is reported as an error in the event log.
+When a package has been locked, it shows a

 Locked packages cannot be upgraded or removed, neither through the Uyuni Web UI, nor directly on the client machine using a package manager.
 Locked packages also indirectly lock any dependent packages.